tendermint/tendermint/spec/p2p/v0.34/peer_manager.md

 The peer manager is not an implementation abstraction of the p2p layer, but a role that is played by the [PEX reactor](./pex.md).

-## Dialing peers on startup
+## Persistent peers

-The node configuration file can contain a list of *persistent peers*.
-Those peers have preferential treatment compared to regular peers and the node is always trying to connect to them - they are not removed on errors.
+The node configuration can contain a list of *persistent peers*.
+Those peers have preferential treatment compared to regular peers and the node is always trying to connect to them -- they are not removed on errors.

  If, on startup, the list of empty peers is not empty, the node immediately tries to dial them by calling the [`DialPeersAsync`](switch.md#dialpeersasync) within the switch directly from its setup method.